Valente Market Company Ltd trading as

 Site Use And Presentation:

 Stallholders must operate strictly within the marked boundaries of the stall site that has been allocated to them, generally 3m x 1.5m and avoid encroachment into neighbouring trader pitch space.
+Additional tables must fit within the allocated space.

 The presentation of stalls must be of a professional standard that is satisfactory to the Operator.